Logistics

 - Sustainable cost savings and increased competitiveness

-Outsourcing in logistics can reduce costs, increase flexibility and benefit from specialized service providers, but involves risks such as loss of control, dependence on service providers, data protection risks, quality problems and challenges at the interface to outsourced processes.
+Logistics outsourcing can reduce costs, increase flexibility and benefit from specialized service providers, but involves risks such as loss of control, dependence on service providers, data protection risks, quality problems and challenges at the interface to outsourced processes.

 What are the advantages and disadvantages of insourcing in logistics?